thomaschsu/advanced-css/README.md

-# Advanced-CSS
+# Technology Template

-This is a template I am creating using CSS.
+This is a template I am creating for technology websites.